AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/013-real-food.md

 "Sage?
 I didn....
 The Wicked Truth is Nox's best friend?"

 Ant nodded.
 "So yeah, you see all of us know the duplicity of James Hutton et al.  And we don't tell him, because he's a broken bastard who we love too much to hurt.
-After all those forgotten dreams about you"
+I'll drop another bomb for you.
+He's working on some regression therapy - remembering all your dreams.
+Fucking hope."
+The vampire stood up and pulled out his wallet and dropped cash on the table, another hundred.
+"Have a good night, Mr. Hutton."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2NTIwMTUyNSwxODM3MzY5MjYsLTg0Nj
+eyJoaXN0b3J5IjpbLTE5ODA3MjA0MzYsMTgzNzM2OTI2LC04ND
-c4ODY4NiwtMTI3MTE2NjU1MywtMjA4ODc0NjYxMl19
+Y3ODg2ODYsLTEyNzExNjY1NTMsLTIwODg3NDY2MTJdfQ==
 -->